Jamieson Leeson

 Jamieson Leeson (born 18 March 2003) is an Australian boccia player.
 She represented Australia at the 2020 Tokyo Paralympics.
+She won a gold and silver medal at the 2022 World Championships.

 Early life

 She was born on 18 March 2003 with spinal muscular atrophy.
 She uses a wheelchair and her mother, Amanda, is her primary carer.
 The rugby league's Men of League Foundation provided her family with a customised van with specialist wheelchair lift to help her daily transport.
-In 2021, she lives in Dunedoo, New South Wales and attends Dunedoo Central School.
+She grew up in Dunedoo, New South Wales and attended Dunedoo Central School.
+In 2024, she is studying a Bachelor of Economics full-time at the University of New South Wales.

 Boccia

-She began playing in 2018 where she was scouted in a school’s knock out competition in Orange, New South Wales and trains in Sydney under Australia's Boccia Head Coach Ken Halliday.
+She began playing in 2018 where she was scouted in a school's knock out competition in Orange, New South Wales and trains in Sydney under Australia's Boccia Head Coach Ken Halliday.
 In March 2019, Jamieson competed in her first ever boccia competition, winning gold in pairs.
 She has won silver medals in the singles and pairs at the 2019 Boccia Australia National Titles.